AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 # Objective

-**AutoEncoder based on Unet architecture whose goal is to remove the disturbances on the images of molecules, to give color to the molecules, and to reconstruct the missing bonds.**
+**AutoEncoder is based on Unet architecture whose goal is to remove the disturbances on the images of molecules, to give color to the molecules, and to reconstruct the missing bonds.**

 This AutoEncoder facilitates the work of the YOLO algorithm and the attention mechanism developed in parallel.